eurostat/quantile/docs/algorithm.md

 ## <a name="Algorithms"></a>Detailed algorithms

-Nine quantile algorithms are made available, as discussed in Hyndman and Fan's, Cunnane's and Filliben's articles (see [references](#References)):
+Eleven quantile algorithms are made available: 9 are discussed in Hyndman and Fan's, 1 in Cunnane's and 1 in Filliben's articles (see [references](#References)):

 | `type` |                    description
 |:------:|:--------------------------------------------------------------